the soft computer

 • touch — felt buttons, soft textile surface with knit wool accents, haptic motor

-• sight — slow poetic text on flexible e-ink, NeoPixel breathing light through fabric
+• sight — slow poetic text on flexible e-ink

 • proprioception — the sense of your own body in space. the object has weight. you hold it, cradle it. a screen has no body. this does.